 To facilitate comparisons, the present study closely followed the design and procedures of previous work (Trust et al. 2000; Esler et al. 2010).
-We captured wintering harlequin ducks using a modified floating mist net (Kaiser et al. 1995) during March 2013.
-Birds were captured in a number of areas oiled during the Exxon Valdez spill, including Crafton Island (60.5° N, 147.9° W), Green Island (60.3° N, 147.4° W), Foul Pass (60.5° N, 147.6° W), and Herring Bay (60.5° N, 147.7° W).
-Also, birds were captured on nearby northwestern Montague Island (60.3° N, 147.3° W), which was not oiled and thus was considered a reference site.
+We captured wintering harlequin ducks using a modified floating mist net (Kaiser et al. 1995) during March 2014.
+Birds were captured in a number of areas oiled during the Exxon Valdez spill (Figure 1), including Crafton Island (60.5° N, 147.9° W), Green Island (60.3° N, 147.4° W), Foul Pass (60.5° N, 147.6° W), Lower Passage (60.5° N, 147.7° W) and Herring Bay (60.5° N, 147.7° W).
+Also, birds were captured on nearby northwestern Montague Island (60.3° N, 147.3° W), which was not oiled and thus was considered a reference site (Figure 1).
 Harlequin ducks in Prince William Sound exhibit high site fidelity during winter, with 94% remaining all winter on the same island or coastline region where they were originally captured and only 2% moving between oiled and unoiled areas (Iverson and Esler 2006).
-We assume that this level of movement had little influence on our ability to draw inferences about differences in EROD activity between areas.
-Captured birds were placed in portable pet carriers and transported by skiff to a chartered research vessel for processing.
-Each individual was marked with a uniquelynumbered, U.S. Fish and Wildlife metal tarsus band; the band number was used to identify the data and samples for that individual.
+We assumed that this level of movement had little influence on our ability to draw inferences about differences in EROD activity between areas.
+Captured birds were placed in portable pet carriers and transported by skiff to a research vessel for processing.
+Each individual was marked with a uniquely-numbered, U.S. Fish and Wildlife metal tarsus band; the band number was used to identify the data and samples for that individual.
 Sex of each bird was determined by plumage and cloacal characteristics, and age class was determined by the depth of the bursa of Fabricius for females and bursal depth and plumage characteristics for males (Mather and Esler 1999, Smith et al. 1998).
-Age class was summarized as either hatchyear (HY), i.e., hatched the previous breeding season, or after-hatch-year (AHY).
+Age class was summarized as either hatch-year (HY), i.e., hatched the previous breeding season, or after-hatch-year (AHY).
 Numbers of individuals used in analyses of CYP1A induction are indicated in Table 1, by age class, sex, and area (oiled versus unoiled).

-Small (< 0.5 g) liver biopsies were surgically removed by a veterinarian from each harlequin duck while they were under general anesthesia using vaporized and inhaled Isoflurane.
+Small (< 0.5 g) liver biopsies were surgically removed by a veterinarian from each harlequin duck while they were under general anesthesia, induced by vaporized and inhaled Isoflurane.
 Once removed, liver samples were immediately placed into a labeled cryovial and frozen in liquid nitrogen.
-All samples were maintained in liquid nitrogen or a -80° C freezer until they were shipped to the lab in liquid nitrogen.
+All samples were maintained in liquid nitrogen or a -80 $^{\circ}$ C freezer until they were shipped to the lab in liquid nitrogen.